cvipdnn/defect_detection/README.md

 b) [SimpleCNN](https://github.com/cvipdnn/defect_detection/tree/master/cnn/simplecnn)

 b.1) a small cnn network

-b.2) a smaller version of CNN based on MobileNetV2 by using network search( the feature map output from the layer 'block_5_depthwise_relu' in MobileNetV2)
+b.2) a smaller version of CNN based on MobileNetV2 by evaluating different feature outputs( final feature map output from the layer 'block_5_depthwise_relu' in MobileNetV2)

 Note that:
 1)From the accuracy below, 1.b.1) is not a good model to solve this problem.
-2) Using the whole image to classify may not be a good idea, especially when the defect is very small.
+2) Using the whole image to classify may not be a good idea, especially when the defect size is small.
 A better idea is to use tile based classifier, which is kind of like 'Semantic Segmentation'.

 2.[Semantic Segmenation with Fully Convolutional Neural Network + Classifier](https://github.com/cvipdnn/defect_detection/tree/master/fcn)